 To replace missing teeth, your options may include:

 Some of these restorations can be used together.
 For instance, many patients appreciate the more secure fit of dentures supported by dental implants.
+We will take images of your jaw using our 3D CT scanner to help plan the best solution for your smile.

 Stay Comfortable During Restorative Treatment